doctor-resized-224Frequently Asked Questions About Naturopathic Medicine

 Q: What types of health problems can be treated?

 A: Virtually all chronic and most acute conditions may benefit from treatment by naturopathic doctors.
 People of all ages can be helped.
-If you have more questions feel free to contact us and we will set up a complimentary 15 min appointment for you with one of our Naturopathic Doctors.
+If you have more questions feel free to set up an appointment or free consultation and we will be happy to answer any questions you may have.